vkammerer/teleporter/README.md

 ```

 ## Usage
-The library is written is ES2015 so you can import its module:
+The library is written in ES2015 so you can import its module:
 ```javascript
 import Haa from 'haa';
 let myHaa = new Haa('#myid');